go101/golds/README.md

 * stat: n interfaces, m structs, ... (on overview and package detail pages)
   * as parameters/results of N functions
   * embedding in n types
+* add a RoughLastestSubmitTime, if the time is earlier than time.Now for one months, notify ...
 * docs.go101.org/pkg:xxx
                 /src:xxx
                 /index.html